sipart/spring_lab/GCP setup and more.md

 ## Resources for setting up EVE-NG in the Google Compute Platform

-These resources are ideal for EVE-NG 'cloud' setup - nothing for me to add - everything else is to confgure the detail beyond the linked guides.
+The linked resources below are ideal for EVE-NG 'cloud' setup - after this section everything else are steps I went through for my lab setup.

 Comprehensive post by [ithitman](http://ithitman.blogspot.com/2018/04/configuring-eve-ng-on-google-compute.html)

 Tony Es similar but basic blog [post](https://showipintbri.blogspot.com/2018/08/eve-ng-in-cloud.html) which points to his comprehensive video on [YouTube](https://www.youtube.com/watch?v=HDHsMgCs0XU)

 Watch alternative [Azure](https://youtu.be/hdUSNWMHbUU) setup by thelantamer

+### Notes and steps for this labs setup

 I setup my VM in the europe-west1 region due to the need for more cores not availiable in the UK DCs.